 The lead time

 Lead time has very distinct meanings depending on the industry being considered.
-In this page, we are looking at lead time from the supply chain angle, i.e. as one of the key factor that needs to be taken into account in order to achieve inventory optimization.
+In this page, we are looking at the lead time from the inventory control angle, i.e. as one of the key factors that needs to be taken into account for inventory optimization.
 This angle is typically most useful for retailers and wholesalers.

 In most businesses, inventory cannot be instantly

-replenished.
-Hence, in order to guarantee that the frequency of stock-outs remains sufficiently low, the demand planner needs to anticipate how much inventory will be consumed between now and the next replenishment, assuming that an order is passed right away.
-Indeed, while goods are in transit, the inventory will gradually get depleted.
+replenished by a supplier.
+Hence, in order to guarantee that the frequency of stock-outs remains sufficiently low, the demand planner needs to anticipate how much inventory will be consumed between now and the next replenishment, assuming that an order is made right away.
+Indeed, while goods are in transit, inventory will gradually get depleted.

-Let's review a few examples that are typical in supply chain:
+Let's review a few examples that are typical in supply chain management:

-- 1 day of lead time for next day delivery for stores replenished by a regional warehouse.
+- 1 day of supply delay for next day delivery for stores replenished by a regional warehouse.

-- 1 week of lead time for a wholesaler ordering to a local producer.
+- 1 week of supply delay for a wholesaler ordering from a local producer.

-- 3 months of lead time for a manufacturer producing in Asia and having a warehouse in Europe or North America.
+- 3 months of supply delay for a manufacturer producing in Asia and having a warehouse in Europe or North America.

 .
 Indeed, total inventory includes both stock on hand